keith-ratcliffe/cloud-basher/_docs-latest/getting-started/overview.md

 * Construction and analysis of distributed graphs
 * Multi-tenant data architectures, with tenants having distinct security requirements and access patterns

-DataWave also provides flexible and extensible data security features, which are built upon Accumulo's [security][cell_level_sec] model.
+DataWave provides flexible and extensible data security features predicated on Accumulo's [security][cell_level_sec] model.
 As a result, organizations can apply either coarse- or fine-grained access controls to their data, and they can easily integrate DataWave query clients into their existing security infrastructure.

 ## Software Architecture